Lugal-PCZ/shootpoints-web-api/README.md

 5. (*optional*) If saving the shot, you can add a comment such as “NE corner” or “broken edge” to assist your interpretation of the data later.
 ![Save Last Shot form](https://github.com/Lugal-PCZ/readme-images/blob/main/shootpoints-web-frontend_SaveLastShot.png?raw=true)

 Continue taking shots, each of which will be saved to the current grouping.
 To begin taking shots in a new grouping, simply create a new grouping as described above.
+You can also end a grouping or session deliberately.
+(This is useful if multiple excavators are using the total station and you want to prevent the accidental addition of new shots to existing groupings.)

 Note that any grouping shot with an “Isolated Point” geometry can logically only have one shot saved to it, so if you’re taking a series of these (such as is typical of end-of-day point elevations in a trench), you will need to create a new grouping for each shot.
 Though this sounds needlessly cumbersome, in practice it is a quick process and ensures that your data are marked consistently.